 You can also stack filters on top of the defined steps to refine the insights even further.
 Suppose that you want to compare the checkout conversion rates for different geographic locations.
 You can create multiple funnels with the same steps defined (there is a "Copy" feature available) and apply different filters over the same set of steps.

 You have the option to group your funnel by a specified property.
-Currently we support grouping funnels based on Device, Browser, UTM Medium, UTM Campaign, UTM Source and other properties.
+Currently we support grouping single session funnels based on Device, Browser, UTM Medium, UTM Campaign, UTM Source and other properties.
 Cross-session funnels can be grouped by Initial Visited URL, Initial Referrer, and Initial UTM Campaign.
-These group bys can help you answer questions like “Was the conversion rate for my funnel lower for users on Mobile device?” and "Which of my campaigns resulted in the highest conversion rate?".
+These group bys can help you answer questions like “Was the conversion rate for my funnel lower for users on Mobile devices?” and "Which of my campaigns resulted in the highest conversion rate?".
 Select a property from the dropdown and you will see different bars representing session volume based on values for each property.

 After you create a funnel, there are a few different insights available within the chart.